Chamomile: The Flower That Symbolizes Inner Peace, Patience, and Quiet Strength

 Russia’s National Flower

-In 1998, Russia declared that Chamomile, precisely the Roman variety, was the country’s native flower.
-The flower plays a vital role in Russia’s folklore and cultural history, most importantly as a mythical heal-all herb.
+In 1998, Russia declared that chamomile, precisely the Roman variety, was the country’s native flower.
+The flower is vital in Russia’s folklore and cultural history, most importantly as a mythical heal-all herb.
 It’s considered a symbol of the power of the sun.

-The flower is still widely grown in the small gardens known as dacha as a sign of the resilience of the Russian people.
+The flower is still widely grown in small gardens known as dacha, a sign of the Russian people’s resilience.

 A Symbol of Renewal in Shakespeare